thirdgen88/ignition-examples/ignition-gwnetwork/README.md

 ## Other

 _Note_:  When using multiple gateways with this configuration is that your browser will only authenticate to one at a time.
 At this time, a workaround for this is to use an alternate browser for interacting with the other gateway.
 For example, use Chrome to connect to the `hub` gateway webpage, and use Firefox to connect to the `spokeX` gateways.
 Alternatively, you can edit your systems `hosts` file to add aliases to `127.0.0.1` (localhost) for the names you want to use.
 Then, using those names in your browser (still with the appropriate port), it will not prompt you for authentication when you switch between tabs of different containers.

+Alternatively, you can use [Traefik](https://docs.traefik.io) as a reverse proxy.
+Uncomment the `COMPOSE_FILES` and `COMPOSE_PATH_SEPARATOR` definitions in `.env` to enable.
+From there, you can reach http://hub.localtest.me, http://spoke1.localtest.me, etc once you've brought up the stack.